wecassidy/AnalogShield/README.md

 ## Calibration
-For some reason, the DACs and ADCs that the Analog Shield uses have a linear error.
-This means that it is easy to calculate compensation functions that take the nominal input/output voltage and actual input/output voltage (for the DACs and ADCs, respectively) and calculate a function so that reverses the error.
+For some reason, the DACs and ADCs that the Analog Shield uses have a linear error, as can be seen in these graphs (DAC on the left, ADC on the right):

 <img src="https://raw.githubusercontent.com/wecassidy/AnalogShield/master/doc/dac_error.png" width="49%"><img src="https://raw.githubusercontent.com/wecassidy/AnalogShield/master/doc/adc_error.png" width="49%">

+Because the error is a linear function of the input/output voltage (for the DACs and ADCs, respectively), it is easy to take the nominal input/output voltage and actual input/output voltage and calculate a function that reverses the error.

 The Analog Shield library provides two functions to automatically perform the calibration process, one for the DACs and one for the